Table of Contents

 2. Getting Visa

 The tourist visa is already mandatory for all visitors of Sri Lanka.
 During the pre-COVID period, foreign travellers from a large number of countries were allowed to get a visa upon arrival.
 The Visa on arrival will be stopped for travellers until further notice after the COVID-19.
-Therefore, the online visa is the only viable option to get a visa to enter the island.
+Therefore, online visa is the only viable option to get a visa to enter the island.

 If you like to read more on how to receive Sri Lankan visa and other important travel tips, please read my article on “Sri Lanka travel tips“.